This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-Sounds silly perhaps, but unless you know coin collecting vernacular, you are forgiven if those images initially ran through your head.
+Sounds silly perhaps… But unless you’re a numismatist who knows coin collecting terms, you are forgiven if those images initially ran through your head!

 Slabbed coins, in coin-collecting terminology, refers to coins sealed in clear plastic containers bearing the opinions of professionals working at a coin-grading service relating to authenticity and condition.